-Australia-based engineer Siamak Paulson (Golder Associates) has published the latest episode of his eponymously named podcast series: Siamak’s Geosynthetics Podcast.
+Australia-based engineer Siamak Paulson (ADE Consulting Group Pty Ltd) has published the latest episode of his eponymously named podcast series: Siamak’s Geosynthetics Podcast.
 This time out, he checks in with Warren Hornsey (TRI Australasia).
 Hornsey shares his experience in geosynthetics, highlights the value of independent testing and how it has improved Australian engineering, and emphasizes the importance of including geosynthetics in college civil engineering programs as well as continuously learning in the field.

 WARREN HORNSEY ON INDEPENDENT TESTING

 Hornsey has been involved in geosynthetics since 1997, beginning first in South Africa before relocating to Australia.

 “When [TRI] first started testing [in Australia] in 2013,” Hornsey says, “we had regular failures of materials for a number of reason. … The failure rate of geosynthetics has certainly declined.”